bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 <div class="release-feature-authors">authors: @Bluefinger, @notverymoe, @scottmcm, @bushrat011899, @james7132</div>

 `Entity` received a number of changes this cycle, combining laying some more groundwork for relations alongside _related_, and nice to have, performance optimizations.
 The work here involved a lot of deep-diving into compiler codegen/assembly output, with running lots of benchmarks and testing in order to ensure all changes didn't cause breakages or major problems.
 Although the work here was dealing with mostly _safe_ code, there were lots of underlying assumptions being changed that could have impacted code elsewhere.
-This section is perhaps the most "micro-optimization" oriented part of the changes so far in Bevy 0.13.
+This was the most "micro-optimization" oriented set of changes in Bevy 0.13.

 ### Changing `Entity`'s Layout